-09 Jun Connecting customers at a value level leads to profit!
+09 Jun The 3 benefits of connecting customers at a value level

 We need to connect with our customers, our communities if we are public entities and with our business partners at a values level.
 When we nail this connection, we profit as organisations more than we ever dreamt of.

 This is true for regional authorities as it is for any business.
 After all, that is why the investment in Enterprise Resource Planning (ERP) systems, capturing knowledge and data and developing Customer Strategy (CX) right?

 Remember we have to send our communities or our customers messages that resonate with them.
 So what do you value as an organisation?
 What do you stand for?
 What difference are you hoping to make in the world or in your world as an organisation?
 When we communicate these things in what we say and do, it resonates consciously and subconsciously with our partners, customers and the community.
 Getting that message wrong will cost us today and this is how…